 When a loan application is being processed the following factors apply:

 The highest standard of disclosure and procedural fairness will be adhered to.
-This includes:

 Complete Transparency of all interest, fees and charges.